 Azure Files on-premises AD DS authentication only integrates with the forest of the domain service that the storage account is registered to.
 To support authentication from another forest, your environment must have a forest trust configured correctly.
 The way Azure Files register in AD DS almost the same as a regular file server, where it creates an identity (computer or service logon account) in AD DS for authentication.
 The only difference is that the registered SPN of the storage account ends with "file.core.windows.net" which does not match with the domain suffix.
 Consult your domain administrator to see if any update to your suffix routing policy is required to enable multiple forest authentication due to the different domain suffix.
 We provide an example below to configure suffix routing policy.

-Example: When users in forest A domain want to reach an file share with the storage account registered against a domain in forest B, this will not automatically work because the service principal of the storage account does not have a suffix matching the suffix of any domain in forest A. We can address this issue by manually configuring a suffix routing rule from forest A to forest B for a custom suffix of "file.core.windows.net".
+Example: When users in forest A domain want to reach a file share with the storage account registered against a domain in forest B, this won't automatically work because the service principal of the storage account doesn't have a suffix matching the suffix of any domain in forest A. We can address this issue by manually configuring a suffix routing rule from forest A to forest B for a custom suffix of "file.core.windows.net".

-- Logon to a machine domain joined to forest B
+- Logon to a machine domain joined to forest B.

-- Open up "Active Directory Domains and Trusts" console
+- Open up the Active Directory Domains and Trusts console.

-- Right click on "Active Directory Domains and Trusts"
+- Right-click on Active Directory Domains and Trusts.

-- Add "file.core.windows.net" as the UPN Suffixes
+- Add "file.core.windows.net" as the UPN Suffixes.

 Next, add the suffix routing rule on forest A, so that it redirects to forest B.